 Caught on the streets, this small trailer provides big benefits.
 It’s an excellent example of using a trailer instead of a truck, and this business owner understands efficiency.

-Sometimes, despite your best efforts, holes you drill for a project don’t quite align with those in the mating parts.
-It’s maddening, and sometimes you feel dumb because it’s messed up, but there are ways to fix
+Despite your best efforts, sometimes the holes you drill for a project will not quite align with those in the mating parts.
+It is maddening, and often you feel dumb because it is messed up, but there are ways to fix

 Fun side story about finding the right tools for a do-it-yourself (with a friend) in automotive repair.
 This story is not about building great new Do It Yourself projects, but it illustrates the need to have (borrow, or rent) the right tools for the job.